in28minutes/spring-boot-examples/spring-boot-tutorial-basics-configuration/readme.md

 [![Image](https://www.springboottutorial.com/images/Course-Go-Full-Stack-With-Spring-Boot-and-React.png "Go Full Stack with Spring Boot and React")](https://links.in28minutes.com/in28minutes-React)

-## Reskill with the Amazing in28Minutes Learning Paths
+## The Amazing in28Minutes Learning Paths will help you reskill.

 - [Learning Path 01 - Spring and Spring Boot Web Applications and API Developer](https://links.in28minutes.com/in28minutes-LP-01)
 - [Learning Path 02 - Full Stack Developer with Spring Boot, React & Angular](https://links.in28minutes.com/in28minutes-LP-02)